jso123450/Foodo/README.md

    - Finished up commenting
    - Finished up HTML styling

+# ToDo List
+ - Address (Location) validation (if possible; using Google Geocoding API to do this may be against ToS ?)

 # How to Run
   1) Clone the repository
   2) Run app.py!